Ethics Sheet for Automatic Emotion Recognition and Sentiment Analysis: Main Sheet (version 1.0)

 \subsubsection{TASK DESIGN}

 (Ten considerations.) \\[10pt] A. \textbf{Theoretical Foundations}\\[2pt] \textit{Domain naivete is not a virtue.}\\[5pt] Study the theoretical foundations for the task from relevant research fields such as psychology, linguistics, and sociology, to inform the task formulation.\\[10pt] \textbf{\#1.
-Emotion Task Design and Framing:} Carefully consider what emotions should be the focus of the work (whether conducting human-annotation or building an automatic system).
-It is a misconception to assume that a given piece of input has one emotion or sentiment and the system we create or use must be predicting that emotion.
-As stated in the TASK section of this sheet, there are a number of different emotional states that may be of interest.
-Each of them has associated ethical considerations.
+Emotion Task and Framing:} Carefully consider what emotion task should be the focus of the work (whether conducting human-annotation or building an automatic system).
+(See \S\ref{sec:tasks} for a sample of common emotion tasks.)
+When building an AER system, a clear grasp of the task will help in making appropriate design choices.
+When choosing which AER system to use, a clear grasp of the emotion task most appropriate for the deployment context will help in choosing the right AER system.
+It is not uncommon for users of AER to have a particular emotion task in mind and mistakenly assume that an off-the-shelf AER system is designed for that task.

+Each of the emotion tasks has associated ethical considerations.
 For example,\\[-20pt] \begin{quote} \textit{Is the goal to infer one’s true emotions?
 Is it possible to comprehensively determine one’s internal mental state by any AI or human?
 (Hint: No.) Is it ethical to determine such a private state?} \end{quote} Realize that it is impossible to capture the full emotional experience of a person (even if one had access to all the electrical signals in the brain).
 A less ambitious goal is to infer some aspects of one’s emotional state.

 Here, we see a distinct difference between AER that uses vision and AER that uses language.
 While there is little credible evidence of the connection between one’s facial expressions and one’s internal emotional state, there is a substantial amount of work on the idea that language is a window into one’s mind \cite{chomsky1975reflections,lakoff2008women,pinker2007stuff}---which of course also includes emotions \cite{bamberg1997language,wiebe2005annotating,tausczik2010psychological}.